makerdao/mips/MIP0/mip0.md

 #### Additional Considerations

 Because of their interdependent nature, MIP Sets can only be voted as a block, as any partial passing would result in the onboarding of inconsistent, incomplete, or nonsensical MIPs.
 By the same token, special care must be taken when modifying or removing MIPs within a MIP Set.

+---

+### MIP0c14: Retrospection Process

+Bureaucracy tends to grow without active pruning.
+The goal of the Retrospection Process is to surface a process to help prune unused or low-utility MIPs.
+Once a MIP's Retrospection Date has passed, it becomes subject to the Retrospection Process.

+There are two cases: either the Retrospection Date will be pushed into the future or the MIP will be removed (see MIP0c15).
+If the Retrospection Date is to be updated then the next Retrospection Date should be set by the Retrospection Report author in consultation with Governance Facilitators to minimize governance overhead.
+All MIPs within a MIP Set are reviewed together.

+---

+### MIP0c15: Retrospection Report

+To update the Retrospection Date, use a MIP0c15 subproposal based on the template located at **[MIP0c15-Subproposal-Template.md](https://github.com/makerdao/mips/blob/master/MIP0/MIP0c15-Subproposal-Template.md)**.
+A MIP0c15 is simply accepted and requires no on-chain vote.

+Otherwise, if the conclusion is that the MIP should be removed then create a MIP4c4 subproposal based on the template located at **[MIP4c4-Subproposal-Template.md](MIP4c4-Subproposal-Template.md)** with the following parameters:

+- **Default Feedback Period**: 1 week
+- **Frozen Period**: 1 month
+- **Governance Cycle**: Monthly
+- **Other Requirements**: None.